leenathomas01/Temporal-Continuity-in-AI-Systems/README.md

 Conceptual framework.
 Grounded in control theory, power systems engineering, and cognitive science analogues.
 Cross-layer synthesis is the contribution; individual layers draw on existing bodies of work.

-Feedback and critique welcome.
 The open questions in each file are genuine.

+---

 ---